pkellner/pkellner/src/content/blog/2024-03-28-lessons-learned-building-react-app-with-help-of-chatgpt.md

   - chatgpt
 type: default
 slug: 2024-03-28-2024-03-28-lessons-learned-building-react-app-with-help-of-chatgpt
 ---
-# Lessons Learned Using ChatGPT for React Programming: A Deep Dive

-In the evolving landscape of web development, React and TypeScript have become staples for creating robust and scalable applications.
-My recent project, a complex React/TypeScript application interfacing with various technologies like IMAP mail servers, Prisma, Redis, and MySQL, has been both a proving ground and a learning experience.
-Throughout this journey, leveraging ChatGPT has provided insights, solutions, and, importantly, lessons on its optimal use.
-Here, I delve deeper into these lessons, offering detailed advice and examples to help fellow developers navigate and maximize their use of ChatGPT in React programming.

 # Building a Custom Email Rule Processing App with React: Transitioning from Gmail to iCloud